 Alitalia has been losing money for years, its business has been crushed by competition from both low cost and luxury airlines (such as Emirates), as well as by rising fuel prices.

-After months of negotiations and the final deadline for a binding offer, plans by a consortium of investors to bail out the airline failed last week.
+After months of negotiations and the final deadline for a binding offer passed, plans by a consortium of investors to save the airline collapsed last week.

-Atlantia, the motorway operator controlled by the Benetton family, manages the Rome airports and had already taken shares in Alitalia twice.
-She has now pulled back, declaring that the conditions for participation have not yet been met.
+Atlantia, the highway operator controlled by the Benetton family, manages Rome's airports and had already taken shares in Alitalia twice.
+She has now backed out, declaring that the conditions for participation have not yet been met.
 Others who made up the potential partnership were the state Railways (FS), the American airline Delta and the Italian Treasury.

 The future of Alitalia: the actors on stage

-Lufthansa it keeps an eye on the lucrative Italian market, but said it would only be interested in investing in a refurbished Alitalia.
+Lufthansa It has an eye on the lucrative Italian market but said it would only be interested in investing in a restructured Alitalia.

-Patuanelli said on Friday that Lufthansa was currently interested in "a business partnership, but no equity investment".
-The minister said costs must be reduced to the courier, echoing Lufthansa's restructuring requests.
+Patuanelli said on Friday that Lufthansa was currently interested in “a business partnership, but without equity investment.”
+The minister said costs must be reduced at the carrier, echoing Lufthansa's calls for restructuring.

-The unions they have planned a strike on December 13, their concerns mounting given the lack of a new plan in sight and uncertainty about how many jobs could be threatened in any restructuring.
-"We are against the idea of cutting Alitalia and losing our country's legacy"he said Friday Maurizio Landini, the secretary of the CGIL union.
+The unions have planned a December 13 strike, their concerns growing given the lack of a new plan in sight and uncertainty over how many jobs could be threatened in any restructuring.
+“We are against the idea of cutting Alitalia and losing the heritage of our country”he said Friday Maurizio Landini, the secretary of the CGIL union.

 Alitalia was placed under special administration two years ago after workers rejected a restructuring plan that would have laid off 1.700 workers out of about 11.000.